nature tourism services logo Interpretive signs at the Chelsea Australian Garden at Olinda

 spacer

-Users for example need to encounter the signage in a setting that invites them to step aside from their journey in a safe and sheltered location to take a moment to appreciate their surroundings.
-The delivery of effective interpretive signs requires a varied and diverse skill sets to bring these diverse threads together in an integrated manner.
+Users need to encounter interpretation signage in a setting that invites them to step aside from their journey in a safe and sheltered location to take a moment to appreciate their surroundings.

 At Nature Tourism Services we undertake all of the non material fabrication components of the interpretive signage process inhouse.
 We subcontract out the manufacture and installation of any signage elements to a select supplier base with whom we have fully integrated Total Quality Management systems.

-The signage we designed for the Chelsea Australian Garden at Olinda in the Dandenong Ranges east of Melbourne in 2022 demonstrates our signage design and production workflow.
+Below: The signage we designed for the Chelsea Australian Garden at Olinda in the Dandenong Ranges east of Melbourne in 2022 demonstrates our signage design and production workflow.
 We craft up our design concepts in the Shapr3D drawing package on an iPad Pro.
 This allows us both to refine our ideas and also generate detailed concept sketches for client approval.
-From this point the program can export the dimensioned drawing our signage collaborators Screenmakers can use to produce the detailed design files needed to cut the materials and manufacture the signs.
+From this point the program can export the dimensioned drawing our signage collaborators can use to produce the detailed design files needed to cut the materials and manufacture the signs.

 Nuanced content development and graphic design solutions are central to the delivery of effective interpretive signs.
 Some examples of our approach in this regard are shown below.